-Today is Birth anniversary of Birsa Munda.
-He was an indigenous leader and a folk hero, belonging to the Munda tribe who was behind the Millenarian movement that arose in Jharkhand during the British Raj.
+Birsa Munda was an indigenous leader and a folk hero, belonging to the Munda tribe who was behind the Millenarian movement that arose in Jharkhand during the British Raj.
 This made him an important figure in the history of the Indian independence movement.

 Birsa Munda is named with great respect as one of the freedom fighters in the Indian struggle for independence against British colonialism.
 His achievements in the freedom struggle became even greater considering he accomplished this before he turned 25.
 Birsa’s devotion to his people was such that he was almost revered as God by his followers.

 By the time he was in his 20s, his activities in present-day Jharkhand had already begun to worry the British establishment to a considerable extent.
 He was finally caught by the British on February 3, 1900, when he was only 25 years old.
 He died soon afterwards under mysterious circumstances on June 9, 1900, at Ranchi Jail.

 Indigenous people from the rest of Asia or Africa have been subject to different kinds of exploitation, but what remains common is that they were forced to move from their habitation, forests and similar areas being captured by colonial powers.

 As far as the Indian subcontinent during the British Raj is concerned, I will highlight four issues.

 One, where Adivasi communities have been historically discriminated against based on their identity and they have to still suffer in an unequal society.